Matthew-Hsu/PiPass/README.md

     +   www-data ALL=(ALL:ALL) NOPASSWD: ALL

 With the previous steps completed, you will want to start PiPass.
-Access the PiPass Dashboard by opening up a web browser on a device of your choice and enter your Raspberry Pi's IP address into the address bar.
-The PiPass Dashboard should be displayed.
-Now do the following:
+Access the PiPass Dashboard and do the following:

     +   Click "PiPass".
     +   Click "Start".